installation

 Array of modern solar panels angled toward the sun on a residential roof

-The best solar panels in 2026 are chosen on five criteria: module efficiency (%), annual degradation rate (%/yr), technology type (TOPCon, HJT, or PERC), warranty structure (linear vs. step), and price per watt.
-This guide covers verified specifications from manufacturer datasheets and independent test data from NREL and PVEL, so you can compare real numbers rather than marketing claims.
+The best solar panels in 2026 come down to five numbers: module efficiency, annual degradation rate (%/yr), technology (TOPCon, HJT, or PERC), warranty structure, and price per watt.
+Everything below uses manufacturer datasheets plus independent NREL and PVEL data, so you compare real specs.

 What Solar Panel Technology Should You Choose in 2026?